 The submission of the lay summary is mandatory when submitting a revised manuscript, however, the authors are encouraged to include it at submission.

 This should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
 Authors must provide images that clearly represent the work described in the article.
 Graphical abstracts should be submitted as a separate file in the online submission system.
-We welcome original non-plagiarised artistic styles.
+We require original non-plagiarised artistic styles.
 Graphical abstracts should be submitted in an editable PDF (*.pdf), Adobe Illustrator (*.ai) or Adobe Photoshop (*.psd) format, fitting within 175 mm in width and max.
-200 mm in length (large images).
-Or 85 mm in width and max.
+200 mm in length (large images) or 85 mm in width and max.
 200 mm in length (smaller images).

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

 The manuscripts should include a complete and detailed description of what was done.
 This includes a description of the design, measurement and collection of data, the study objective and major hypotheses, type and source of subjects, inclusion and exclusion criteria and measures of outcome, number of subjects studied and why this number was chosen.
 Any deviation from the study protocol should be stated.
 The baseline characteristics of any compared groups should be described in detail and, if necessary, adjusted for in the analysis of the outcome.
 For randomised clinical trials the following should also be clearly documented: treatments, sample size estimation, method of random allocation and measures taken for maintaining its concealment including blinding, numbers treated, followed-up, being withdrawn, dropping out, and having side effects (numbers and type).
 Please refer to our Statistics section for further details.
 Please refer to our Editorial policies section and below for providing details in relation to animal and human trials, drugs and chemicals, genomic and proteomic data, DNA and protein sequencing, microarray data, listing of antibodies and primers.
+It is now mandatory at Journal of Hepatology to include all of these details in a completed CTAT methods table in the Supplementary data.
+Please see the CTAT methods section and use the following link to download the CTAT methods template table.

 Results should be clear and concise.
 Results should be explained and illustrated by using Tables and Figures.
 There is a maximum of 8 tables and/or figures per original article.
 Please refer to tables and figures